ADORSYS-GIS/e2e-banking-app/power-pay-translator/README.md

 Cloud-native database: A scalable and highly available database for storing system data.
 Cloud platform: A cloud platform, such as GCP or AWS, for deploying the Translation Service backend.

+# Architecture <a name="architecture"></a>
+The architecture of the Translation Service backend consists of the following components:

+API Gateway: Receives requests from external clients and forwards them to the Translation Service backend.
+Translation Service Backend: Processes requests, performs translation where necessary, and forwards them to the PowerPay service.
+PowerPay Service: Receives translated requests from the Translation Service backend and processes them accordingly.
+The Translation Service backend acts as an intermediary between the API gateway and the PowerPay service, ensuring seamless communication by translating data as required.

 # Deployment

 The Translation Service backend is deployed to a cloud platform, such as GCP or AWS, for high availability and scalability.
 The backend is packaged as a Docker container and deployed using a Docker Compose file.
 The container includes all the necessary dependencies and configurations for the backend to run.